Blotter: Oct. 22 - Salisbury Post

 • A man reported on Monday he was the victim of larceny while in the 7700 block of Old Beatty Ford Road, Rockwell.

-• A man reported on Monday he was the victim of larceny while in the 1000 block of Bobs Place, Woodleaf.
+• A man reported on Monday he was the victim of larceny while in the 1000 block of Bob’s Place, Woodleaf.

 • A woman reported on Monday someone stole her firearm in the 100 block of Broom Street, Rockwell.